PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 15:12:33
+Last updated: 2024-04-05 15:13:06
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres